microbrewerGM/bedrock-arch/diagrams/architecture-layers-diagram.md

 ![Architecture Layers Diagram](images/arch-layers.png)
 *Architecture Layers Diagram showing the architectural layers and components from developers to Bedrock*

+This diagram is defined in the Mermaid file [arch-layers.mmd](images/arch-layers.mmd) and rendered as [arch-layers.png](images/arch-layers.png).

 ## Layer Descriptions

 ### Client Layer